spruceid/wallet-sdk-swift/README.md

 ## Architecture

-Our Wallet SDKs use shared code, with most of the logic being written once in Rust, and when not possible, native APIs (e.g. Bluetooth, OS Keychain) are called in native SDKs.
+Our Mobile SDKs use shared code, with most of the logic being written once in Rust, and when not possible, native APIs (e.g. Bluetooth, OS Keychain) are called in native SDKs.